Bertha Foster

-History
+Early life

-Foster was born May 3, 1881 in Marshfield, Indiana, to Annie B. Foster and William Alvin Foster, an attorney and a judge who later became the first mayor of South Miami.
+Foster was born May 3, 1881, in Marshfield, Indiana, to Annie B. Foster and William Alvin Foster, an attorney and a judge who later became the first mayor of South Miami.
 She was raised in St. Paul, Minnesota, and wrote her first song at age 4.
 She had one sister, Edith A. Foster, and a brother, Alvin E. Foster.

-She was a graduate of Cincinnati College of Music (later renamed The University of Cincinnati – College-Conservatory of Music), and a pupil of organist William Wolstenholme in London, England.
+She was a graduate of the College of Music of Cincinnati and a pupil of organist William Wolstenholme in London, England.

-Early years
+Career

 Foster began her career as a professor of music from 1908 to 1910 at Florida State College for Women (later renamed Florida State University at Tallahassee).

 She moved to Jacksonville, Florida, in 1910, where she founded and operated the School of Musical Art for 11 years.
 Composer Ruth Seeger Crawford was one of Foster's private piano students in 1913.
 Foster was also organist at Temple Ahaveth Chesed and First Christian Church in Jacksonville.
 She traveled to Europe in 1918 to perform for WWI military troops with YMCA Entertainment.

 By the early 1920s, Foster was widely known in Florida as an accomplished organist, pianist, choir director, and successful music education administrator.
 She relocated to Miami at the urging of city developer George E. Merrick and established the Miami Conservatory of Music in 1921.
 It offered private lessons in piano, violin, music theory and more.
 She was also organist and choir director of the Trinity Methodist Episcopal Church Choir in Miami, director of the Aeolian Chorus and helped to organize the Miami Music Clubs and the Miami Music Festival in 1924.
 She was a tireless advocate for public music education, and the ways that music could help build the cultural life in Miami.
 She was a founding member of the Florida Federation of Music Clubs and became the second president of the organization in 1924.

-After Foster relocated to Miami, her sister Edith Ann Foster Meekins operated the School of Musical Art in Jacksonville.
-Her mother Annie Foster helped her manage the Miami Conservatory of Music.